datosh/useful_tools/deploy_project/README.md

 ### Automates the annoying task to create a sekeleton for each project

+#### Features:

+- make format, to run clang-format over all src/ and include/ files

 #### TODO:

 - Make install so this can be called from everywhere
-- Include clang-format & clang-tidy
+- clang-tidy
 - Include doxygen
 - Include other languages?